Alteraxial Phonons in Collinear Magnets

-Breaking the combined $\mathcal{PT}$ symmetry in collinear magnets enables a nonzero $j_{\textrm{m}}(\textbf{q})$, thereby leading to the emergence of axial phonon modes.
-Interestingly, if at least one symmetry operation yields $\eta(\mathcal{T})\chi(\mathcal{R}) = -1$, then $j_{\textrm{m}}$ vanishes at the $\Gamma$ point, while alternating in sign across the surrounding Brillouin zone (BZ).
-This results in nodal surfaces of vanishing $j_{\textrm{m}}(\textbf{q})$ which pass through the $\Gamma$ point in the three-dimensional BZ.
-The number of such nodal surfaces, determined from MPG constraints in Eq.
-(2), ranges from 1 to 7, corresponding to $p$-, $d$- , $f$- , $g$- , $h$- , $i$- , $j$-wave alteraxial phonons, respectively (see the SM for detailed illustrations).
-In contrast, if no symmetry operations gives $\eta(\mathcal{T})\chi(\mathcal{R}) = -1$, then no such symmetry-enforced nodal surfaces exist, and $j_{\textrm{m}}(\textbf{q})$ generically exhibits $s$-wave feature in the BZ, thereby termed ferro-axial phonons.
+Breaking the combined $\mathcal{PT}$ symmetry allows for a nonzero $j_{\textrm{m}}(\textbf{q})$, thereby leading to axial phonons encompassing both ferroaxial and alteraxial phonons.
+Interestingly, if at least one symmetry operation in $G$ yields $\eta(\mathcal{T})\chi(\mathcal{R}) = -1$, then $j_{\textrm{m}}(\textbf{q})$ should vanish at the $\Gamma$ point, while alternating in sign across the surrounding Brillouin zone (BZ).
+This inevitably leads to nodal surfaces of vanishing $j_{\textrm{m}}(\textbf{q})$ passing through the $\Gamma$ point in the three-dimensional BZ [see the supplemental material (SM) for details~\cite{supp}].
+The number of such nodal surfaces, termed an MPG integer determined from MPG constraints in Eq.
+(2), ranges from 1 to 7, defining alteraxial phonons exhibiting $p$-, $d$- , $f$- , $g$- , $h$- , $i$- , $j$-wave PAM patterns, respectively.
+In contrast, if no symmetry operation in $G$ yields $\eta(\mathcal{T})\chi(\mathcal{R}) = -1$, then no such symmetry-enforced zero-PAM nodal surfaces exist.
+Under this condition, $j_{\textrm{m}}(\textbf{q})$ generically maintains a single sign in the BZ, thus corresponding to ferroaxial phonons with $s$-wave PAM pattern.

-Based on the above symmetry analysis, we categorize phonons in collinear magnets into four distinct types according to the underlying symmetry and the wave parity of the PAM pattern: (i) $\mathcal{PT}$-symmetric nonaxial phonons; (ii) Centro-even-wave ($s$-, $d$-, $g$-, $i$-wave) axial phonons; (iii) Noncentro-odd-wave ($p$-, $f$-, $h$-, $j$-wave) axial phonons; (iv) Noncentro-even-wave ($s$-, $d$-, $g$-, $i$-wave) axial phonons.
-The complete classification for all collinear MPGs is presented in Table I. Notably, since $j_{\textrm{m}}(\textbf{q})$ is odd under time-reversal symmetry $\mathcal{T}$, the breaking of $\mathcal{T}$ is a necessary condition for the emergence of both type (ii) and type (iv) phonons which feature even-wave PAM and are inherent to magnetic systems.
-In magnetic materials, such $\mathcal{T}$-breaking terms typically arise from spin-phonon~\cite{lunghi_toward_2022,bonini_frequency_2023,kragskow_spinphonon_2023,ren_adiabatic_2024,wang_ab_2025} or magnon-phonon couplings~\cite{thingstad_chiral_2019,nomura_phonon_2019,wu_fluctuation-enhanced_2023,bao_direct_2023,wu_magnetic_2025,wang_magnetic_2024,ning_spontaneous_2024,weissenhofer_chiral_2025,bendin_d-wave_2025}, which usually constitute perturbative contributions.\\